disyraf/EP1000/docs/comgraphics.md

 # Computer Graphics

-Computer Grapgics is divided into 2 categories:
+Computer Graphics is divided into 2 categories:

 | Raster | Vector |
 |------- | ------ |